 - Civil litigation and representations before the Ontario Civilian Police Commission.

 Planning and Development

-The provision of extensive services in the area of planning and development law involves a number of Lawyers and Law Clerks within the Planning and Development unit of the Corporate, Development and Environmental Law Branch (CDEL).
+The provision of extensive services in the area of planning, real estate and development law involves a number of Lawyers and Law Clerks within the Planning, Development and Real Estate practice group.
 Legal services include the review, preparation, drafting and processing of subdivision, site plan, condominium, land severance and other development agreements.
-A senior lawyer in the CDEL branch oversees Legal Services’ One-Stop Service for supporting the City’s planning and development process as part of the larger, corporate-wide One-Stop Service Initiative.
+A senior lawyer in the branch oversees Legal Services’ One-Stop Service for supporting the City’s planning and development process as part of the larger, corporate-wide One-Stop Service Initiative.
 The One-Stop Service Initiative is also part of the City’s Service Excellence Program to its residents and businesses.

 The Department is also responsible for the provision of legal services in relation to the Official Plan, zoning matters and appeals of decisions by the Committees of Adjustment.

 Real Estate and Conveyancing

 The City of Ottawa is continually acquiring property, both through the exercise of its expropriating authority and through the process of negotiation.
 Lawyers within the Planning, Development and Real Estate practice group devote a significant amount of their time to real estate acquisitions and sales.
 In addition, two Law Clerks and the Legal Conveyancer work almost exclusively in this area of the law.

 In addition to the general legal services outlined above, it is anticipated that Articling Law Students would become involved in any number of special projects that arise from time to time.